kubernetes101/pib-dev/labs/advanced-labs/aks-iot/README.md

 - Install Helm
   - `choco install kubernetes-helm`

-## Update bootstrap/aksiot-userconfig.json TODO: Does this exist?
+## Update `bootstrap/aksiot-userconfig.json`

+TODO: Does this file exist yet? or is it created in a different process?

 From the Azure portal, add these values to the file: